amylour/everneed/README.md

 </details>

 <details>
-    <summary>Order History - All Users who've made a purchase witha registered, logged-in account</summary>
+    <summary>Order History - All Users who've made a purchase with a registered, logged-in account</summary>
     <img src="docs/readme_images/order_history.png">
 </details>

 **Wishlist - Registered, logged in Users only**

 A Wishlist feature allows the logged in user to keep a list of their favourite products.
 When logged in, on viewing an individual product, the user will see the 'Add to Wishlist' button.
-When clicked user is informed via toast message that product has been added successfully or whether the product already exists within the Wishlist.
+When clicked, user is informed via toast message that the product has been added successfully or whether the product already exists within the Wishlist.
 The heart icon in the navbar, when hovered displays the 'Wishlist' tooltip, and when clicked brings the logged in user to the wishlist page.
 If not logged in, when clicked it brings the user to the 'Log In' screen.

 The Wishlist is a simple list display with a 'Remove Item' icon and text aside the product.
 There is no delete confirmation modal as this action is not a permanent deletion action, so is easily rectified if the product is accidentally removed from the list.
 When the item image is clicked the user is brought to the product detail page where they may add the item to their bag.
 The item is not automatically deleted from the wishlist if the user adds it to the bag.